• Share this on:

 Variety

 As long as the market for mangoes depend on different climate zones, Palmer and other varieties can coexist with Kent and Keitt.
-The most exotic varieties are only required by specialist mango buyers and ethnic wholesalers.
+Specialist mango buyers and ethnic wholesalers only require the most exotic varieties.

 Maturity

-Additionally, buyers often have specific preferences, either for ripening purposes or just-in-time delivery to a specific end client.
-Therefore, it is important to discuss specifications such as internal maturity level and brix level with your client.
+In addition, buyers often have specific preferences in terms of ripening and delivery to specific end customers.
+This is why it is important to discuss specifications, such as internal maturity level and Brix level, with your buyer beforehand.

 Tips: